 For example, if your Effective Date is December 31, 2019 and you have three comparative years in your financial reports, your Initial Application Date is January 1, 2017.

 If your Effective Date is March 31, 2021 and you have two comparative years in your financial reports, your Initial Application Date is April 1, 2019.

 It is important to note that the FASB recognized that the above guidance requires restating prior years and therefore is a significant amount of work.
 Therefore, they issued ASU 2018-11 in July 2018, which allows companies to avoid prior-year restatement.
+Most organizations do elect this new practical expedient.
 For more information about this, please see our blog post: "FASB Amends the New Lease Standard."

 - Using the above example, if your Effective Date is December 31, 2019, you have three comparative years in your financial reports, and you elect the new transition option, your Initial Application Date is January 1, 2019.

 - If your Effective Date is March 31, 2021 and you have two comparative years in your financial reports, and you elect the new transition option, your Initial Application Date is April 1, 2020.

 Why do you care about the Initial Application Date?
 Because the time between your Initial Application Date and the Effective Date is called the Transition Period.
 During this time, you don’t quite follow the old standards nor do you completely move to the new standards.

 While this is fairly complicated to figure out, the good news is that there are practical expedients available to simplify the work required during the transition period, particularly around whether or not the lessee needs to reassess expired or existing leases, as well as the ability to use hindsight on renewal and purchase options.